awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 1. Choose **OK**\.

 When you are asked to confirm that you want to run Sysprep and shut down the instance, click **Yes**\.
 You'll notice that EC2Config runs Sysprep\.
 Next, you are logged off the instance, and the instance is shut down\.
-If you check the **Instances** page in the Amazon EC2 console, the instance state changes from `running` to `stopping`, and then finally to `stopped`\.
+If you check the **Instances** page in the Amazon EC2 console, the instance state changes from `Running` to `Stopping`, and then finally to `Stopped`\.
 At this point, it's safe to create an AMI from this instance\.

 You can manually invoke the Sysprep tool from the command line using the following command: